eneroh/bfym/README.md

 - File extension options (instead of having the default webm, you can use the option of mp4)
 - Adding video stream option functionality, you no longer will HAVE to download the file locally onto your machine.
 This should also resolve the issue of: [] $.
 At least for streaming.
 Pending download option fix.
 - Video download now optional, not required
 - Certain symbols specifically, [] $ mess with the download $result variable at ls | grep -i $result.
 Returning blank.
-Can be observed when downloading video: bazooka granny (LMAO)
+Can be observed when downloading video: bazooka granny
 - Notify-send notification connectivity is now in place.
 Provide feedback on positive or negative
 - Simplified and sanitized both inputs and outputs
 - Full script bash validation with no errors